 This SEI message provides information to enable color volume transformation of the reconstructed color samples of the output pictures.
 The input to the indicated color volume transform process is the linearized RGB color components of the source content.

 The information conveyed in this SEI message is intended to be adequate for purposes corresponding to the use of SMPTE ST 2094-40 [1].
+Additional constraints are specified in Table 3 and Table 4.

 itu_t_t35_country_code shall be a byte having a value specified as a country code by Rec.
-ITU-T T.35 Annex A [ref].
-The value shall be 0xB5.
+ITU-T T.35 [3] Annex A. The value shall be 0xB5.

 itu_t_t35_terminal_provider_code shall be a fixed 16-bit field.
 The value shall be 0x003C.